IIIF/cookbook-recipes/recipe/0219-using-caption-file/index.md

 id: 219
 layout: recipe
 tags: [video, caption, subtitle, presentation]
-summary: "Representing the tight relationship between a video file and its caption file."
+summary: "Representing the tight relationship between a video file and its caption or subtitle file."
 ---